CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe3-migrate-servers-to-azure.md

     ![Screenshot showing the **Jobs* link and a jobs list with all 'Planned failover' jobs successful.](Images/upd-migrate-5.png "Migration status")

-6. Navigate to the **SmartHotelHostRG** resource group and check that the VM, network interface, and disk resources have been created for each of the virtual machines being migrated.
+6. Navigate to the **MigrateServers** resource group and check that the VM, network interface, and disk resources have been created for each of the virtual machines being migrated.

     ![Screenshot showing resources created by the test failover (VMs, disks, and network interfaces).](Images/upd-migrate-6.png "Migrated resources")